Updated October 19

 Recommendations on Marketing & Advertising to Visitors

-Stay the course with your current domestic sales and marketing efforts, with messaging still focused more on future planning and sensitivity to the current directives around social distancing statewide and Williamson County’s mask recommendations.
-Staying top of mind to future visitors – especially those in the regional drive market – will help the local hospitality industry recover more quickly when the current situation changes and meeting and event planners are ready to begin booking Business again.
+Stay the course with your current domestic sales and marketing efforts, with messaging focused on safe ways to visit now and on future trip planning.
+Staying top of mind to future visitors – especially those in the regional drive market – will help the local hospitality industry recover more quickly when more leisure travelers begin making trips again and meeting and event planners are ready to begin booking business again.

 Visit Franklin’s marketing and advertising plans to both locals and visitors will proceed in three phases.
 Visit Franklin’s COVID-19 recovery marketing plan was developed based on research conducted by the US Travel Association and Longwoods International to measure traveler sentiment across the nation, as well as incorporating Visit Franklin’s previous research and will continue to evolve as further research comes in.

-It will then evolve into phase two, expanding to drive market destinations and highlighting Williamson County as a place to “relax.”
-That will highlight safe ways to escape into nature and experience local attractions.
-Research strongly indicates that travelers feel more comfortable driving for a vacation rather than flying in the coming months, so in phase two Visit Franklin will resume outreach to cities in a 3-5 hour drive radius we have previously seen a number of travelers from and will expand those efforts into new drive markets as well.
+Visit Franklin’s marketing happens in three phases and is currently in phase two.
+It has expanded to regional drive market destinations and highlights Williamson County as a place to “relax.”
+That consists of highlighting safe ways to escape into nature and experience local attractions.
+Research strongly indicates that travelers currently feel more comfortable driving for a vacation rather than flying in the coming months, so in phase two Visit Franklin is targeting outreach to cities in a 3-5 hour drive radius we have previously seen a number of travelers from and will expand those efforts into new drive markets as well.

 Finally, when the time is right, we will move into phase three and back to a state of “normal,” where we are marketing and advertising nationally again.